Minor Field Studies - MFS

 What is Minor Field Studies?
 (MFS)

-The programme offers a chance to travel to a low- or middle-income country to collect data for your bachelor- or master thesis.
-The scholarship consists of a travel grant of 30 000 SEK for a field study of the duration of 8 weeks minimum (56 days on site).
+The scholarship consists of a travel grant of 35 000 SEK.
+Your field study must last for a minimum of eight weeks (56 days in the field).
 This sum will typically not cover the entire cost of the trip but the grant can be combined with CSN.

 Am I eligible to apply?

-To be eligible you need to be a Swedish citizen or have a permanent residence permit.
-Students from other Nordic countries are eligible if they have been registered as living in Sweden for at least 12 months.
+To be eligible you need to be a Swedish citizen or have been registered in the Swedish population register for at least one year at the time of your application

 You need to be a registered and active student at GU.
 The field study needs to be a part of your thesis project on bachelor- or master level.
 You need to have been assigned a supervisor at your department at the time of the application, and you also need to have a contact person in the host country (read more about this under “Application”).
-Students who have started a postgraduate education are not eligible to apply.
+Students who have started doctoral studies are not eligible to apply.

 The MFS-scholarship is personal and cannot be split between two or more students.
 Students who plan to collaborate on their thesis (regulated by the department) will have to apply for one scholarship each.
 If you have any questions on writing your thesis with a fellow student, please contact your study counsellor.